Posted on March 11, 2020 Updated on July 21, 2020

 They are all over my yard.
 They are so happy.
 This one is from last year. ~Vic

 Flower for the Day

-This entry was posted in Photography, Thoughts and tagged american photography, camera hound, cameraphone, cosmic-observation photography, dandelion, dandy lion, FFTD, flower, flower for the day, flower image, flower picture, happy, happy flower, hillsborough photography, image, nc photography, north carolina photography, photo, photograph, photographer, Photography, picture, samsung, samsung cameraphone, samsung S7, shutterbug, snap the photo, snap the picture, snapshot, take the photo, take the picture, take the shot, victoria lea photography, yellow, yellow flower.
+This entry was posted in Flower for the Day, Photography, Thoughts and tagged american photography, camera hound, cameraphone, cosmic-observation photography, dandelion, dandy lion, FFTD, flower, Flower for the Day, flower image, flower picture, happy, happy flower, hillsborough photography, image, nc photography, north carolina photography, photo, photograph, photographer, Photography, picture, samsung, samsung cameraphone, samsung S7, shutterbug, snap the photo, snap the picture, snapshot, take the photo, take the picture, take the shot, victoria lea photography, yellow, yellow flower.

 Everybody wants the perfect lawn with no dandy lions!
 I don’t mind them and their color!

 Not only are they cute, they are also an herb.
 I routinely drink dandelion root tea and eat dandelion greens.
 Excellent for the gallbladder…